zonble/cocoaascii/README.markdown

 ## Requirements

-* Mac OS X 10.4 Tiger and higher versions.
+* Mac OS X 10.9 and higher versions.
-* Intel or Power PC Macintosh.
 * About 1Mb disk space.

 ## Build your own version

-If you want to build the application by your self, Mac OS X 10.5 Leopard and Xocde 3.0 or higher version are required.
-You can download Xcode IDE free from [Apple Developer Connection](http://developer.apple.com/).
-You will be asked to regiter an ADC account.
+If you want to build the application by your self, macOS and Xcode are required.

 It is quite easy to build the application: